Lexington SC: Supporters

-The Railbirds are the only officially recognized supporters group for the club.
-The group was founded in August 2022 by Jesus Robles, Sam Spencer, Jon Lunsford, and Alan Clark.

 The Railbirds unveil a tifo prior to Lexington's inaugural home match.

+The Railbirds are the only official recognized supporter group for Lexington Sporting Club.

-The group's name is inspired by the horseracing term "Railbird" – a person who hangs on the fence of a horse track, cheering for their horse and helping to give that final push across the finish line.
+Founded in August 2022 by Jesus Robles, Sam Spencer, Jon Lunsford, and Alan Clark, the group takes its name from the horseracing world.
+A "Railbird" is an enthusiastic person who presses against the fence (or "rail") of a track, cheering passionately to give their horse that final push across the finish line.
+This unique name perfectly reflects the group's mission to provide persistent, loud support for the club.

 Colors and crest

-Lexington SC's official color is green, inspired by the landscape surrounding Lexington.
-The crest, in the shape of the shield, features prominently a horse, as a nod to Lexington's reputation as the horse racing capital of the world.
+The Lexington Sporting Club logo reflects the culture and heritage of the Bluegrass region as Lexington's official color is green, inspired by the landscape surrounding Lexington and the crest, in the shape of the shield, features prominently a horse, as a nod to Lexington's reputation as the horse racing capital of the world.

-Design process
+Design and development

-The Lexington SC crest was designed by Christopher Payne, a designer whose work with soccer clubs in the United Kingdom and the United States includes Eastleigh Football Club, Flower City Union, Monterey Bay FC, and Appalachian FC.
-Payne coordinated with Lexington-based media and PR company Bullhorn Creative which oversaw project management, creative services, and messaging beyond the brand design.
+The crest was designed by Christopher Payne, a notable designer with experience across soccer clubs in the United Kingdom and the United States, including Eastleigh Football Club, Flower City Union, Monterey Bay FC, and Appalachian FC.
+Payne worked closely with the Lexington-based media and PR firm, Bullhorn Creative, which managed the project's creative services, messaging, and overall execution beyond the initial brand design.

+Community-driven themes

-Over the course of several months, Lexington SC leadership held fourteen listening sessions with community members, gathering more than 300 responses to brand surveys and more than 1,500 responses to stadium surveys to identify key themes to reflect on the club's brand identity.
-Themes that emerged included the cultural landscape of the Bluegrass region and its lush green rolling hills and leafy woodlands, its equine and bourbon industries, and a communal sense of place.
+In an effort to ensure the brand authentically represented its community, LSC leadership conducted an extensive outreach campaign over the course of several months.
+This included fourteen listening sessions with community members, gathering over 300 responses to brand surveys, and more than 1,500 responses to stadium surveys.
+These sessions helped identify key themes for the club's identity, such as the cultural landscape of the Bluegrass region and its lush green rolling hills and leafy woodlands, its equine and bourbon industries, and a communal sense of place.

+The equine connection

-Surrounded by over 400 horse farms, Lexington is often referred to as the "Horse Capital of the World".
-It was also the first city outside of Europe to ever host the World Equestrian Games.
-To reflect this heritage, as well as club ownership's involvement in the thoroughbred industry and President Vince Gabbert's professional connection to Keeneland Race Course, the crest features a vibrant green stylized horse figure set against a dark green background.
+Often called the "Horse Capital of the World," the city is surrounded by over 400 horse farms and was the first city outside of Europe to host the World Equestrian Games.
+To honor this heritage, and to reflect the ownership's involvement in the thoroughbred industry, including President Vince Gabbert's professional connection to Keeneland Race Course, the final crest features a vibrant green, stylized horse figure set against a dark green background.

+Signature typography

-Payne developed a typeface called Lex Type specific for Lexington SC branding.
-He states, "Like a horse, Lex Type is tall, powerful, and athletic.
+Adding another layer of local detail, Payne developed a typeface called Lex Type specific for Lexington SC branding.
+Payne explains the design: "Like a horse, Lex Type is tall, powerful, and athletic.
 However, if you look closely, you'll notice the typeface has subtle curves at the top and the bottom of the letters.
 This detail is inspired by the graceful curves of a bourbon barrel, tying the typography to this important element of local history and tradition."